CPWeaver/dotfiles/README.md

 dotfiles
 ========

-My .files for OS X, Linux, and Windows
+My .files for OS X and Linux

 and my [dot_vim][0] files